sunday-ucheawaji/websocket-chat-app/README.md

 - **Online User List**: Displays the list of currently online users.

-- **Responsive Design**: Uses Tailwind CSS for styling and responsive design.

 ## Getting Started

 To run the chat application locally, follow these steps: